 Before a patient elects to undergo any disc surgery, he or she needs to make sure that they have realistic expectations and have been sufficiently educated on the specific risks of their procedure.
 All too often, patients consent to prolapsed disc surgeries that they aren’t prepared for, just because surgery seems like the only option.

 This is particularly troublesome because open back prolapsed disc surgery has a number of very real downsides, including:

 - Potential for failed back surgery syndrome (FBSS)

 - Risk of infection and scar tissue buildup

 - Chance of pain transference along adjacent areas of the spine

 At Laser Spine Institute, we believe the decision to undergo prolapsed disc surgery shouldn’t be made lightly.
 We educate our patients on all of their options and then offer an alternative to traditional open back surgery in the form of minimally invasive spine surgery.
 Our outpatient procedures are conducted with the assistance of state-of-the-art lasers, helping to alleviate pain without many of the risks typically associated with spine surgery.

 To learn more about minimally invasive disc surgery and other prolapsed disc treatments, contact the expert medical team at Laser Spine Institute today.
-We welcome your questions and can provide you with a free review of your MRI or CT scan.
+We welcome your questions and can provide you with your MRI or CT scan review.